-4.1 Visually and physically connect open spaces to other spaces such as walkways, gathering and activity areas, and adjacent development sites.

-- 4.5 Provide open space at intersections for pedestrian mobility and link these open spaces to other public areas. - 4.6 When residential units occupy the ground floor, direct access to adjacent open space is encouraged.
+- 4.1 Visually and physically connect open spaces to other spaces such as walkways, gathering and activity areas, and adjacent development sites. - 4.5 Provide open space at intersections for pedestrian mobility and link these open spaces to other public areas. - 4.6 When residential units occupy the ground floor, direct access to adjacent open space is encouraged.

-Response: The Osborn was designed to maintain and enhance an active street frontage reinforcing the Old Town pedestrian environment and encouraging walkability and social interaction.
-The context includes medical, restaurants/retail, recreational and cultural opportunities all within walking distance of the Property.
-As stated previously, pedestrian scale landscape and hardscape elements will contribute towards street level interaction and continuity of the existing context providing connectivity to neighboring properties.
+Response: With its covered sidewalk canopy or tree-lined canopy (two options) along 1st Street, the townhomes were designed to maintain and enhance an active street frontage reinforcing the Old Town pedestrian environment and encouraging walkability and social interaction.
+The context includes civic, cultural, medical, employment, restaurants/retail, and recreational opportunities all within walking distance of the Property.
+As stated previously, pedestrian scale landscape and building elements will contribute towards street level interaction and continuity of the existing context providing connectivity to neighboring properties.